maxbritto/directus_api_manager/README.md

 This api comes with a caching system that can be enabled by providing an instance of `ILocalDirectusCacheInterface` when creating your `DirectusApiManager` instance.

-A ready to use implementation is provided with the `JsonCacheEngine` class.
-It will store the data in a folder of your choosing using json files.
+Currently 2 ready to use implementations are provided :

+- The `JsonCacheEngine` class will store the data in a folder of your choosing using json files.
+- The `MemoryCacheEngine` class will store the data in memory only.
+If you use it inside a Flutter app, the cache will emptied on each app restart

 Example :

 ```dart